-The genesis of this account is an influx of undocumented children (primarily those fleeing violence and worsening economic conditions in Central America) who are entering and remaining in the United States without satisfying any of the legal requirements for immigration.
+The genesis of this account was an influx of undocumented children (primarily those fleeing violence and worsening economic conditions in Central America) who were entering and remaining in the United States without satisfying any of the legal requirements for immigration.
 U.S. law prohibits the Department of Homeland Security (DHS) from immediately deporting such children if they come to the U.S. from countries other than Canada or Mexico; instead, the DHS is required to turn the youngsters over to the Department Health and Human Services within

 "We are seeing hundreds turning themselves in daily.
 And I mean hundreds at a time," said Chris Cabrera, a leader of the local chapter of the National Border Patrol Council, a labor union representing U.S. Border Patrol agents.

 Many of the immigrants use rafts to cross the Rio Grande, equipped with instructions to follow the river until reaching the Border Patrol site to surrender.

 "They know that once they get to the station, we are going to give them paperwork and we are going to set them free into the United States," Cabrera says.